User Experience Design Process

 “Do not seek praise.
 Seek criticism.”— Paul Arden

-In this stage, the application is tested with target users by conducting user testing through questionnaire, surveys and interviews.
-The product is analyzed to check if it is solving users’ problem.
+In this stage, the application is tested with target users by conducting user testing through questionnaires, surveys and interviews.
+The product is analyzed to check if it is solving users’ problems.

 The final outcome of this stage is users’ feedback, UI audit reports, improvements areas and recommendations.

 “Design isn’t finished until somebody is using it.”
 And “The design is only considered done when the problem goes away”.

 And when we are thinking of problem a UX designer should always focus on how to rectify the problem not on beautifying the product.
 Once the problem gets the solution, it can be then embellished and made beautiful.

 Summing up, the base of a good product lies in the right UX.
 If the UI/UX development company nail it right, take our words nothing can stop to make it a successful product out in the market.